wp-plugins/media-library-assistant/readme.txt

 == Screenshots ==

-1. The Media Library Assistant submenu showing the available columns, including "Featured in", "Inserted in", "Att.
+1. The Media/Assistant submenu table showing the available columns, including "Featured in", "Inserted in", "Att.
 Categories" and "Att.
 Tags"; also shows the Quick Edit area.
-2. The Media Library Assistant submenu showing the Bulk Edit area with taxonomy Add, Remove and Replace options; also shows the tags suggestion popup.
+2. The Media/Assistant submenu table showing the Bulk Edit area with taxonomy Add, Remove and Replace options; also shows the tags suggestion popup.
 3. A typical edit taxonomy page, showing the "Attachments" column.
 4. The enhanced Edit page showing additional fields, categories and tags.
 5. The Settings page General tab, where you can customize support of Att.
 Categories, Att.
 Tags and other taxonomies, where-used reporting and the default sort order.
 6. The Settings page MLA Gallery tab, where you can add custom style and markup templates for `[mla_gallery]` shortcode output.
 7. The Settings page IPTC &amp; EXIF Processing Options screen, where you can map image metadata to standard fields (e.g. caption), taxonomy terms and custom fields.
+8. The Settings page Custom Field Processing Options screen, where you can map attachment metadata to custom fields for display in [mla_gallery] shortcodes and as sortable columns in the Media/Assistant submenu.

 == Changelog ==

+= 1.10 =
+* New: Attachment metadata such as file size, dimensions and where-used status can be assigned to WordPress custom fields.
+These custom fields can be added to the Media/Assistant submenu table as sortable columns and displayed in `[mla_gallery]` shortcode output.
+* New: Integrates with Photonic Gallery (plugin), so you can add slideshows, thumbnail strips and special effects to your `[mla_gallery]` galleries.
+* Fix: Edit Media screen with appropriate message displayed after "Map ...
+Metadata" actions.
+* Fix: SQL View (supporting ALT Text sorting/searching) now created only when required and dropped immediately after use.
+Avoids conflicts with database backup/restore utilities.
+* Fix: "Map IPTC/EXIF Metadata" link moved from Image Metadata box to Save Metadata box.
+* Fix: Field-level debug information removed from bulk edit messages.
+* Fix: PHP Notice for NULL post metadata keys resolved.
+* Fix: PHP Notice for images without "sizes" metadata array resolved.

 = 1.00 =
-* New: IPTC and EXIF metadata can be assigned to standard WordPress fields, taxonomy terms and Custom fields.
+* New: IPTC and EXIF metadata can be assigned to standard WordPress fields, taxonomy terms and custom fields.
 You can update all existing attachments from the Settings page IPTC/EXIF tab, groups of existing attachments with a Bulk Action or one existing attachment from the Edit Media/Edit Single Item screen.
 * New: Where-used processing can be tuned or disabled on the Settings page, General tab.
 * New: "Gallery in" and "MLA Gallery in" results are cached for fifteen minutes, avoiding repetitive database access.
 The cache is automatically flushed when pages, posts or attachments are inserted or updates, and can be manually flushed or disabled on the Settings page, General tab.
 * New: Default `[mla_gallery]` style and markup templates can be specified on the Settings page.
 * New: `[mla_gallery]` parameter "mla_float" allows control of gallery item "float" attribute.
 * Fix: Field-level substitution parameters (custom fields, taxonomy terms, IPTC metadata and EXIF metadata) are now available for mla_link_text, mla_rollover_text and mla_caption parameters.
-* Fix: Attachment/Parent relationships are reported consistently on the edit pages and the Assistant table listing.
+* Fix: Attachment/Parent relationships are reported consistently on the edit pages and the Media/Assistant submenu table.
 * Fix: Defect in generating mla_debug messages has been corrected.
 * Fix: Default "Order by" option now includes "None".
 * Fix: For WordPress 3.5, Custom Field support for attachments enabled in admin_init action.

 = 0.90 =
 * New: Field-level IPTC and EXIF metadata support for `[mla_gallery]` display using custom markup templates.
-* New: Field-level Custom field and taxonomy term support for `[mla_gallery]` display using custom markup templates.
+* New: Field-level custom field and taxonomy term support for `[mla_gallery]` display using custom markup templates.
 * New: Contextual help tabs added to WordPress 3.5+ Edit Media Screen, explaining MLA enhancements.
 * Updated for WordPress version 3.5!